Scientific Name

 Plant your cactus in early spring before new roots begin to form.
 The roots may appear dry, which is typical before new growth begins.
 Dig a hole deep enough for the plant's roots and amend it as needed to provide fast-draining soil.
 A good soil mixture includes 10 percent native soil, 45 percent washed sand or pumice, and 45 percent compost.
 Ferocactus thrives in poor and arid soil.

-Water the cactus at the planting time to anchor it into the soil.
+Water the cactus at planting time to anchor it into the soil.
 Water again only if the weather in your area is unseasonably dry and if normal spring or winter rainfall doesn't occur.

 See more at How to Grow and Care for Ferocactus.